Gen Z and homebuying: 2023 housing market trends and data

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The pandemic wasn’t the only problem for Gen Z, though.
-For those who’ve recently graduated, student loans continue to strain finances.
+- Student loan debt: For those who’ve recently graduated college, the good memories of the last four years are dragged down by what lies ahead: Paying back loads of money.
 Seventy-four percent of Gen Z respondents to a March 2022 Bankrate survey reported delaying financial decisions, including buying a home, due to student loan debt.

-Let’s not forget inflation and the broader potential storm clouds for a recession that could create another set of headaches for this generation, as well.
+The broader potential storm clouds for a recession may create another set of headaches for this generation, as well.
 With these headwinds, it’s easy to see why Gen Z might not be rushing to get a mortgage, despite many having a desire to become a homeowner.
+(Despite all the financial hurdles, 84 percent of Gen Z respondents plan to buy a house or condo in the next few years, according to a survey from RE/MAX.)

-When the time does come to buy, however, Gen Z is likely to put their tech savvy to use.
+When Gen Z members are ready to buy, they are highly likely to put their tech-savvy skills to use.
 Sixty-seven percent of Gen Z homebuyers would consider using an app or an online service to make their purchase, according to a June 2021 Homie survey.
-That doesn’t mean that Gen Z won’t also employ traditional avenues like working with a real estate agent, but it does mean they’ll be looking for convenience — think all-digital mortgage applications, e-closings and more.
+As it is, 86 percent of buyers in their twenties use a mobile phone or tablet to search, according to the “2022 NAR Home Buyers and Sellers Generational Trends” report.
+That doesn’t mean that Gen Z won’t also employ traditional avenues like working with a real estate agent, but it does mean they’ll be looking for convenience — think virtual home tours, all-digital mortgage applications and e-closings.

 Gen Z has a lot to contend with as first-time homebuyers.
 Their best bet might be in one of these top cities for first-time homebuyers in 2022, ranked by Bankrate: